DokimiCU/lorebooks/README.md

 - Everything should be written from a perspective inside the game.
 For the author Minetest is the real world!

-- "Breaking the 4th wall": to allow references to members of the Minetest community, and people and places in the real world I have created two religions and an Empire.
+- No "Breaking the 4th wall": to allow references to members of the Minetest community, and people and places in the real world I have created two religions and an Empire.
 Please use them!
 - Minetestism: Allows talk of how Minetest came to be.
 The developers are gods within a polytheistic pantheon, other notable members are legendary heroes (or sea monsters, demi-gods,or whatever).
 The clergy is The Order of Mine.
 - The Outsider Cult: Allows talk of the real world.
 These are mystics who believe the world is an illusion, and the entire universe in contained within a place called "Outside".
 We can mystically 'go Outside' by 'Stopping'.
 - The Empire: Allows talk about anything else to do with the community.
 A vast nebulous political entity no-one understands. (e.g. Moderators/admins = imperial senators, officials etc. Modders = scientists, wizards etc. Griefers etc = criminals, rebels, terrorists etc)